qzha880/Workshop-4-task/README.md

 - * I changed it back. (click the button to sign, the next line will be under the previous line)

-At last, I changed all the images, reset the times, moved the input to a better place.
+At last, I replaced all the images, reset the times, moved the input to a better place.

 ### Problems met
-- Image size too big, the canvas cannot fit - risize the image
+- Image size too big, the canvas cannot fit - resize the image
 - The text does not appear. (the background blocks the text) - move background from draw function to setup function

 <img width="949" alt="截屏2025-01-25 23 52 38" src="https://github.com/user-attachments/assets/119feb9e-5996-4561-9b13-d830daa4c6bb" />